 Second, you must ensure you list all your experience and relevant skills that correlate with the positions you are targeting.
 Your experience can come from summer or part-time jobs or volunteering activities.

-Finally, you will want to include professional memberships and certifications (for e.g., Google or Microsoft certifications), if any, in your LinkedIn profile.
-I know what you are thinking: “Aren’t professional memberships expensive?”
+Finally, you will want to include professional memberships and certifications (for e.g., Google Career Certificates or Microsoft Training and Certifications), if any, in your LinkedIn profile.
+I know what you are thinking: "Aren't professional memberships expensive?"
 Well, not always.
 Most professional organizations offer a student discount.
 Plus, your membership could give you access to exclusive career resources.

 Networking on LinkedIn is one way to find your dream internship.
 After you've created your profile, you will be able to start connecting with other professionals.
 One way to begin building your network quickly is to import your contacts.
 Giving LinkedIn access in your contact list will allow them to recommend connections.
 To establish connection, you will have to send a request to that person asking them to add you to their network.